Whyzanet/WhyzaGC/README.md

 ## Description:

-This project is about adding a wireless Adafruit Arduino Feather Huzzah ESP8266 or ESP32 and OLED screen to the self assembled MightOhm Gieger Kit linked below.
+This project is about adding a wireless Adafruit Arduino Feather Huzzah ESP8266 or ESP32 and OLED screen to the self-assembled MightOhm Geiger Kit linked below.

 I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to the added NeoPixel RGB LED and dual core functionality, which is discussed below.

-It is recommend to read all of this document before commencing the project.
+It is recommended to read all of this document before commencing the project.

 ## Features: